MykolaPMP/Two-dimensional_polygons/README.md

 The software designed for working with two-dimansional polygons.
 Using our product, user is able to:
 ####
-1. To add two-dimensional polygons, with a resut of the new polygon.
+1. To add two-dimensional polygons, with a resut of the new polygon. (in further updates)
-2. To subtract two-dimensional polygons, with a resut of the new polygon.
+2. To subtract two-dimensional polygons, with a resut of the new polygon. (in further updates)
 3. To clone two-dimensional polygons, with a resut of the new polygon.
 4. To scale two-dimensional polygons, with a resut of the initial scaled polygon.
 5. To scale two-dimensional polygons with cloning, with a resut of the new polygon.